userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 You may want to create new virtual environment with its own set of packages.
 Or reuse existing one.
 That could be done this way:

-- If REQUIREMENTS is given then new virtualenv is created
+- If `PYTHON_BINARY` is specified then it is used.
-- Else if PYTHON_BINARY is specified it's used
+- Otherwise, a new test virtualenv is created.
+Passed `REQUIREMENTS`, if any, are installed.
+Requirements of userver itself
-- Otherwise value of ${TESTSUITE_VENV_PYTHON} is used
+  (based on selected `USERVER_FEATURE_*` flags) are installed as well.

 Basic `requirements.txt` file may look like this: